 My interview with Lee Bains III of Lee Bains III and the Glory Fires is one of the most interesting, insightful, laugh-out-loud interviews I’ve done.
 And because it’s a little long, I’m going to try to keep this introduction as short as I can.
 I don’t want to lose you before you get to the good stuff.

 Here’s the skinny on Lee Bains III and the Glory Fires:

 They are from one of the most music-rich areas of the country: Alabama.
-It’s the area that might prove to have as many break-through artists in 2012 than anywhere this side of New York.
+It is an area that might prove to have as many break-through artists in 2012 as anywhere this side of New York.
 Really.
 Alabama.